 Exceptions to the rule

-There are very few exceptions to this rule, and these ingredients are called out specifically.
-The reason they are allowed in some products is because they help ensure the safety of consumers with regard to a suitable shelf life.
+There are very few exceptions to the rule, but there are a few.
+These ingredients are allowed in some products because they help ensure the safety of consumers with regard to a suitable shelf life.
 People regularly shop for food, but it would be strange to purchase skincare products every few days.
 Not using these exception ingredients could cause specific products to go bad very quickly.
-They are then considered the best option when the alternatives are harsh ingredients or the risks of not using them at all.
+They are the best option when the alternatives are harsh ingredients or the risks of not using them at all.
 These ingredients include:

 - Sodium benzoate (EWG rating: 3)